- 201820 YEAR ANNIVERSARY

 - 20035 year Anniversary

-Poised to shatter records by hitting the $100 million dollar goal, our Fund A Need will focus on Endowment Giving, while we celebrate our six Vintner Grant Honorees; Suzanne Pride Bryan, Karen Aldoroty, Gina Gallo, Lauren Ackerman, Beth Novak Millken, in honor of her mother, Mary Novak, and Robin Lail, to be honored in the area of Breast Cancer Research.
+We celebrated our six Vintner Grant Honorees; Suzanne Pride Bryan, Karen Aldoroty, Gina Gallo, Lauren Ackerman, Beth Novak Millken, in honor of her mother, Mary Novak, and Robin Lail, who were honored in the area of Breast Cancer Research.

 $8.8 million dollars raised, with more than $7 million earmarked for BRCA research collaborative grants.

 A $3 million dollar match-challenge from the BRCA Foundation and the Gray Foundation, and a $1 million dollar pledge from Wayne & Nan Kocourek led the paddle raises.